 (b) Beginning with the fiscal year ended June 30, 2002, the functional categories of expenditures have been revised.
-These changes limit the comparability of fiscal years' 2002 and 2003 data to data for prior fiscal years.
+Additionally, beginning with the fiscal year ended June 30, 2004, a portion of the functional categories within expenditures (transportation and capital outlay) have been further revised.
+These changes limit the comparability of fiscal years' 2002, 2003 and 2004 data to data for prior fiscal years.